raspberrypilearning/build-your-own-weather-station/en/step_11.md

 ## Assembling everything ready for outdoors

-In order for your weather station to be able to upload data to somewhere that you can view and analyses it, it will need some form of Internet connection.
+In order for your weather station to be able to upload data to somewhere that you can view and analyse it, it will need some form of Internet connection.
 Using wifi is typically the easiest way to do this but you can use the ethernet connection if that works better for your location.
 You can find guides on setting up wireless connectivity on your Raspberry Pi [here](https://www.raspberrypi.org/documentation/configuration/wireless/) and there are some special hints for getting wifi access working with a weather station [here](https://www.raspberrypi.org/learning/weather-station-guide/outside2.md).

 You should now have working weather station prototype on breadboard.
 If you are happy keeping your weather station in this form then you skip ahead to the *Keeping your weather station dry* section.